noclat/R76/readme.md

 ## Getting started
 Start creating an `index.php` file at the top level.
 Include `r76.php`.

-The `index.php` needs to load the system.
+All requests are redirected to `index.php`.
 Here is an example of what it should looks like:

 	<?php
 	include 'r76.php';